Canardoux/flutter_sound/doc/player.md

 - [openAudioSession() and closeAudioSession()](player.md#openAudioSession-and-closeAudioSession) to open or close and audio session
 - [setAudioFocus()](player.md#setaudiofocus) to manage the session Audio Focus
 - [startPlayer()](player.md#startplayer) to play an audio file
-- [startPlayerFromBuffer](player.md#startplayerfrombuffer) to play data from an App buffer
+- [startPlayerFromBuffer()](player.md#startplayerfrombuffer) to play data from an App buffer
+- [startPlayerFromTrack]() to play data from a track specification and display controls on the lock screen or an Apple Watch
 - [stopPlayer()](player.md#stopplayer) to stop a current playback
 - [pausePlayer()](player.md#pauseplayer) to pause the current playback
 - [resumePlayer()](player.md#resumeplayer) to resume a paused playback